While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

 The piriformis syndrome exercises to avoid for those who don’t sit for prolonged periods include any which aggravate your symptoms while you are doing them.

-One of your piriformis syndrome exercises to avoid in this case could be “The Clam” exercise, despite it being very commonly prescribed for this issue.
+One of the piriformis syndrome exercises to avoid for many people is “The Clam” exercise, despite it being very commonly prescribed for this issue.

-The reason I recommend avoiding “The Clam” is because it involves external rotation of the hip – a movement that the piriformis is responsible for.
+The reason I recommend avoiding “The Clam” for many of my clients is because it involves external rotation of the hip – a movement that the piriformis is directly responsible for.
+Your piriformis is ALREADY severely over-worked.
+Why would we want to thrash it even more than we are already?

-It is best to strengthen the muscles other than the piriformis around the hip to allow them to take some pressure off the over-worked piriformis.
+It is best to strengthen the muscles around the piriformis (rather than the piriformis itself) to allow them to take some pressure off the poor over-worked piriformis.

-Plus, “The Clam” isn’t especially effective when compared to the next exercise that I suggest below…
+Even for people who don’t get a bad reaction, “The Clam” is much less effective when compared to the next exercise that I suggest below…

 What to Do Instead